Tone, Ibaraki

 Tone (利根町, Tone-machi) is a town in Ibaraki Prefecture, Japan.
-As of 1 October 2020, the town had an estimated population of 15,073 in 6163 households and a population density of 605 persons per km².
+As of 1 October 2020, the town had an estimated population of 15,073 in 6163 households and a population density of 605 persons per km^{2}.
 The percentage of the population aged over 65 was 46.6%.
 The total area of the town is 24.86 sqkm.

 Geography

 Tone is located in the flatlands in the very southern portion of Ibaraki Prefecture, bordered by Chiba Prefecture to the south.
 The Tone River, along with the Shin-Tone River and Kogawa River pass through the town.